-You are instructed that methamphetamine is Schedule II controlled substances.
+You are instructed that marijuana is a Schedule I controlled substance.

 Distribution is the transfer of possession from one person to another.

 The term "knowingly" means that the defendant realized what he was doing and was aware of the nature of his conduct and did not act through ignorance, mistake or accident.
 Knowledge may be proved by the defendant's conduct and by all the facts and circumstances surrounding the case.